THE EARLY BIRD RATES HAVE BEEN EXTENDED TO 6/13/20.

 Complex Bridge Replacement on an Accelerated Schedule

 The Edens Spur is a three miles expressway corridor connecting I-294 to I-94 in Northbrook, Illinois as part of the Illinois Tollway System.
 Ciorba Group led a team of engineering and environmental consultants to complete the design for the reconstruction and widening of the Edens Spur, which included the replacement of eleven mainline bridges and one crossover bridge.
 Many of these bridges have complex geometry and required design considerations to fit site constraints including high skews, super elevated bridges on curved alignments and deep foundations.
-The project goal was to modernize this vital part of the Tollway system that was original built in the 50’s.
+The project goal was to modernize a vital part of the Tollway system originally built in the 1950s.

 Mary Lou Kutska, PE, SE, Ciorba Group

 Mary Lou Kutska serves as a Structural Project Engineer with Ciorba Group with over seven years of experience for clients nationally.
 She obtained her B.S. from the University of Illinois, Urbana-Champaign and her M.S. from the University of California, Berkeley.
 She has worked on final design, staged construction analysis, structural peer review, and served as a technical advisor for concrete slab bridges, segmental bridges, precast concrete bridges, deck replacement, elevated steel track, signature pedestrian bridges, and major river crossings.